makerdao/mips/MIPX/MIPX.md

 **Well Defined**
 An agreed modification of control must include a listed purpose for the asset and reasoning for why the change in controllers is desirable.
 It must also clearly list a contact for the digital asset.

+**Recorded**
+An agreed modification of control must include a link to an open pull request on the official MIPs github repository which modifies MIPXc2 to take into account the agreed modification.
+The link to this pull request must be present in the discourse forum post as part of transparency requirements.

 ### MIPXc4: Contested Modification of Control

+MIPXc4 is a Process MIP component that allows for the resolution of Contested control over a digital asset by appealing to Maker Governance.

+If a subproposal under MIPXc4 passes successfully, then the listed modification of control should be made by the 'owner-controller' of that digital asset.

+MIPXc4 subproposals have the following parameters:
+- **Feedback Period**: 4 full weeks
+- **Frozen Period**: 1 full week

+MIPXc4 subproposals must use the template located at **[MIPXc4-Subproposal-Template.md](MIPXc4-Subproposal-Template.md)**.
+This template is considered ratified if this MIP moves to Accepted status.

+---